 With my water supply restored I walked on towards El Portillo.
 A wide path continues sluggishly under the blazing sun.
 I walked through a stunning volcanic landscape, where higher up mountain goats jumped sharply from rock to rock as the sun began to set behind the tall volcano.
 I put my tarp up in the soft lava sand.

 That night I saw an incredible starry sky, such as I’d only seen in the Atacama Desert in Chile.
 It was very cold, and my sleeping bag was closer to its limit temperature than its normal temperature.
 In the morning my water was frozen, and I waited for the sun which was still hiding behind the Montaña de las Arenas Negras.

 GR 131 Tenerife / El Portillo – La Caldera

 17 km – rise 300 meters – 1100 meters drop – supply El Portillo, La Caldera

-In El Portillo I do a resupply of water and drink a coffee to warm me up.
-I’ve lost the GR 131 Tenerife track for a moment and start some downhill bush craft.
-All in all I am glad to have my GPX track and be back on the trail after a few kilometres.
-I have a magnificent view of the lush green forests and fast moving clouds under me.
-It is now primarily downhill true woods with Canary pine trees that thrive perfectly on the volcanic soil.
+In El Portillo I resupplied with water and drank a coffee to warm me up.
+I lost the GR 131 Tenerife track for a moment, and so started off downhill, glad to have a GPX track and, after a few kilometres, to be back on the trail.
+There was a magnificent view the lush green forests and fast moving clouds below me.
+The route was now primarily downhill through woods, where Canary pine trees thrive on the volcanic soil.

-After a while I see the sparkle of the sea.
-Colourful houses stabbing in the distance against the Atlantic coastline.
-It’s going up and down and finally I arrive in El Caldera.
-I drink a cold beer in a very typical Spanish café and store water.
-The next 30 kilometres there are no houses or villages and so my backpack is again five kilos heavier.
-I walk a few kilometres, come along a signpost with the E7 indicated on it and after a steep climb I find a beautiful camp site in the green rainforest.
+After a while I saw the sparkle of the sea, with colourful houses stabbing against the Atlantic coastline in the distance.
+The going was up and down until finally I arrived in El Caldera, where I drank a cold beer in a very typical Spanish café.
+There are no houses or villages for the next 30km, so my backpack was again 5kg heavier.
+After a few kilometres I came across a signpost with E7 indicated on it, and after a steep climb found a beautiful campsite in the green rainforest.